-- 33 credits (of which 27 must be outside Nursing) including: - i.
-6 credits chosen from: Physiology, Medical Microbiology, Medical Genetics, Biomedical Science, Epidemiology, Science and Technology Studies - ii.
-AK/PHIL 3600 6.0 (or equivalent) - iii.
-18 credits outside Nursing - iv.
-3 credits inside or outside Nursing. - 2.
-Upper level courses.
-The courses above must include at least - i.
-24 credits at the 3000 level or above, and - ii.
-30 credits at the 4000 level. - 3.
-A Major GPA of 6.0 (B) including a minimum grade of 4.0 (C) in all courses used in the major. - 4.
-AK/NURS 4700 6.0 has a practicum component which is graded as: "pass", "fail".
+6 credits outside nursing at the 3000 level or higher, 6 credits inside or outside nursing at the 3000 level or higher, and 9 credits inside or outside nursing at the 4000 level.
+2. Upper level courses.
+The courses above must include 54 credits at the 3000 level or above with at least 24 at the 4000 level: - (i) 30 credits at the 3000 level (maximum), and - (ii) at least 24 credits at the 4000 level.

+3. A cumulative GPA of 5.0 and a major GPA of 6.0 (B), including a minimum grade of C (4.0) in all courses used in the major.
+4. AK/NURS 4700 6.0 has a practicum component which is graded as: "pass", "fail".
 The grade of "pass" must be achieved for the practicum component in order to receive a grade for the theoretical component of the course.
 If the grade for the practicum component is "fail" then the overall final course grade is "F".
-Collaborative BScN Program requirements 1.
+5. Students in the nursing practicum course AK/NURS 4780 9.0 do not receive a course grade in the manner described above.
+Course work is graded as: "credit", "no credit".
+Successful completion of the practicum component as indicated by achieving a "credit" grade is a requirement in the BScN program.
+Honours Post-RN BScN Integrated Primary Health Care Nurse Practitioner Program Requirements Admission 1.
 120 credits including: